The Shirt Off Your Back (Or The Shoes Off Your Feet)34 comments

 What a beautiful sole!
 (Pun suggested by Bridget at Twinisms)

-Makes you want to do something, doesn’t it?
+Makes you want to give the shirt off your back, doesn’t it?
 What is stopping you?

 Jodi Aman / /